Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning

 - Teaching staff

-- A staff member from the School of Physical Education, Sport and Exercise Science managing the practicum/placement
+An allocated Practicum Coordinator and/or nominated advisory through School of Physical Education, Sport and Exercise Science

 - Paper Structure

-The precise nature of topics will be worked out in conjunction with the students' supervisor.
+The precise nature of topics will be worked out in conjunction with the students' advisor.
 They will be specific to the students' placement experience.

-A reading list will be developed with the students' supervisor.
+A reading list may be developed with the students' advisor.

 - Graduate Attributes Emphasised